-\paragraph{Problem definition.} Next, we extend the standard CR learning problem to image-text data in the absence of coreference labels.
+\paragraph{Problem definition.} Next we extend the text-only CR to image-text data in the absence of coreference labels.
 Let $(I,S)$ denote an image-text pair where $S$ describes an image $I$ as illustrated in \Cref{fig:intro-fig}, and assume that coreference labels for mention pairs are not present.
 As in \cref{sec.crtext}, our goal is to identify the mentions that refer to the same entity in an image-text pair.
-Each image is defined by $|I|$ regions $I=\{r_1,r_2,\dots,r_{|I|}\}$ which are obtained by running a pretrained object detector \cite{ren2015faster} on the image.
+Each image is defined by $|I|$ regions $I=\{r_1,r_2,\dots,r_{|I|}\}$ which are obtained by running the pretrained object detector (trained on the COCO \cite{lin2014microsoft} and Visual Genome \cite{krishna2017visual} dataset) in \cite{ren2015faster} on the image.
 Each region $r$ is described by its bounding box coordinates $\bm{b}$, the text embedding for the detected object category $\bm{o}$, and the visual features $\bm{v}$.
-We provide further details in \Cref{sec.model}.
+More details are provided in \Cref{sec.model}.

-\paragraph{Weak supervision.} In this paper, we use ``weak supervision'' to refer to a setting where we have no coreference label for mention pairs and no grounding of mentions (\ie,~bounding boxes are not linked to phrases in the text).
+\paragraph{Weak supervision.} We use `weak supervision' to refer to a setting where no coreference label for mention pairs and no grounding of mentions (\ie,~bounding boxes are not linked to phrases in the text) are available.
 Moreover, in contrast to the output space of the object detector (a restricted set of object categories), the sentences describing our images come from unconstrained vocabulary.
-Hence, an object instance in a sentence can be referred to with a synonym or may not even be present in the object detector vocabulary ~\cite{lin2014microsoft, kuznetsova2020open}.
+Hence, an object instance in a sentence can be referred to with a synonym or may not even be present in the object detector vocabulary~\cite{lin2014microsoft, kuznetsova2020open}.
 Finally, the object detector can only output \emph{category-level} labels and hence cannot localize object instances based on the more specific \emph{instance-level} descriptions provided by the sentences.
-For instance in \Cref{fig:intro-fig}, \textit{back side lady} and \textit{a lady} both are labeled as \textit{women} by the object detector.
+For instance in \Cref{fig:intro-fig}, \textit{a person} and \textit{the woman} both are labeled as \textit{person} by the object detector.